 Although the above IAMF would minimize temporary impacts, construction activities would still have the potential to cause temporary noise impacts.
 As discussed in Section 3.4, Noise and Vibration, mitigation measures N&V-MM#1 and N&V-MM#2 would be required to further reduce noise and vibration impacts during construction.
 Mitigation measure N&V-MM#1 requires the contractor to prepare a noise monitoring program, monitor construction noise, and verify compliance with daytime and nighttime noise standards.
 Mitigation measure N&V-MM#2 requires the use of alternative methods to pile driving (e.g., cast-in-drilled-hole) during construction of the HSR Build Alternative to reduce vibration impacts.
-Implementation of the IAMFs and mitigation measures would reduce temporary impacts associated with construction noise and vibration but would not eliminate them.
-Noise and vibration impacts associated with HSR stationary facilities would affect all communities close to the project footprint, including low-income and/or minority populations as well as nonlow-income and/or nonminority populations.
+Implementation of the IAMFs and mitigation measures would reduce temporary impacts associated with construction noise and vibration but would not eliminate the construction noise impacts.
+Given the minor intensity of the remaining noise impacts and the localized nature of those impacts after implementation of mitigation measures, the HSR Build Alternative would not result in adverse short-term effects related to noise and vibration.
 Therefore, the HSR Build Alternative would not result in disproportionately high, adverse effects related to noise and vibration on low-income and/or minority populations living within the EJ RSA.